 Heads-Up Report:

-• You will need to do some work in the cockpit to have the panels meet the fuselage sides at least (or replace the whole thing) The rear cockpit is incorrect for a Navy Phantom (it should have sidewalls and not consoles)
+You will need to do some work in the cockpit to have the panels meet the fuselage sides at least (or replace the whole pit) The rear cockpit is incorrect for a Navy Phantom (it should have sidewalls and not consoles)

-• The ejection seats need to be replaced as they aren't even close
+The ejection seats really need to be replaced as they aren't really close enough to pass inspection

 Kit Additions / Modifications: